Updated For 2019

-The TFSA contribution limit for 2017 is $5,500.
+The TFSA contribution limit for 2019 is $6,000 (it was $5,500 in 2018).
 The Tax-Free Savings Account (TFSA) was first introduced in 2009, and has gained popularity over the years as a tool for savings or investing in general.
-Contribution room for the TFSA is indexed to inflation and since its inception has been updated just twice.
+Contribution room for the TFSA is indexed to inflation and since its inception has been updated just thrice.
 A short-lived increase to $10,000 in 2015 by the conservative government was reversed in 2016 by the new liberal government.

 One of the attractions of the Tax-Free Savings Account is that investment income or returns earned are tax-free.
 For more details on the basics of the TFSA including eligibility, withdrawals, excess contribution penalties and investment ideas, read my TFSA overview here.